 - managing ballast water requirements

-- managing biofouling on recreational vessels, aquaculture vessels equipment and infrastructure, commercial vessels, commercial fishing vessels, non‑trading vessels, and petroleum vessels equipment and infrastructure
+- managing biofouling on recreational vessels, aquaculture vessels equipment and infrastructure, commercial vessels, commercial fishing vessels, non‑trading vessels, petroleum vessels equipment and infrastructure and marinas, slipways, boat maintenance and recreational boating facilities

 - NIMPIS—the National Introduced Marine Pest Information System.